PerezHz/TaylorIntegration.jl/docs/src/common.md

 solT = solve(prob, TaylorMethod(25), abstol=1e-15);
 ```

-As mentioned above, we load `OrdinaryDiffEq` in order to solve the same problem `prob`
+As mentioned above, we will now solve the same problem `prob`
-now with the `Vern9` method, which the `DifferentialEquations`
+with the `Vern9` method from `OrdinaryDiffEq`, which the `DifferentialEquations`
 [documentation](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Non-Stiff-Problems)
 recommends for high-accuracy (i.e., very low tolerance) integrations of
 non-stiff problems.
 Note that, besides setting an absolute tolerance `abstol=1e-15`,